 San Haven is now closed to visitors.
 A trespasser died a few years ago when he fell down an elevator shaft.
 As noted by site visitor Mariah Masilko, the WPA Guide to 1930’s North Dakota indicates it was officially dubbed a “Sanatorium” as versus “Sanitarium”.

-These photos contributed by Emma Katka.
+These photos contributed by Emma Katka in 2011.

 See San Haven as it appeared in the 1930’s, during the tuberculosis era.

 Photos by Emma Katka